AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/image-module.md

   </tr>
   <tr>
    <td role="rowheader">Data</td>
    <td>Map the file that you want to convert.
-This field is available if you selected Map in the Source file field.</td>
+This field is available if you selected Map in the [!UICONTROL Source file] field.</td>
   </tr>
   <tr>
    <td role="rowheader">File name</td>
    <td>Enter a name for the converted file.
-This field is available if you selected Map in the Source file field.</td>
+This field is available if you selected Map in the [!UICONTROL Source file] field.</td>
   </tr>
   <tr>
    <td role="rowheader">I want to</td>